A Guide to UNIX

 whotells you who is currently logged on at Reed and what time they logged in.
 There are several commands that can give you similar information: u, w, and finger.

 fingerlets you see someone's finger information such as their real name.
 Not all sites allow finger access.
 Usage:

 lynxis a text client for the World Wide Web.
 It reads all the text portions of an HTML document, but doesn't show pictures nor does it handle frames well.
 Usage:

 lynx <web page address>.

-ftpis a file transfer protocol program which lets you access archives of all sorts of information.
-See here about using ftp.
+ftpis a file transfer protocol program that lets you access archives of all sorts of information.
 Note: ftp is not necessarily secure.
 For a more secure version of ftp, see sftp below.

 Telnetallows you to login to a remote computer via a text interface.
 It is most popular for logging into Unix or Linux workstations, but macOS also has telnet receiving capabilities.
 Telnet is very insecure, and if at all possible you should use ssh over telnet.
 Usage:

 telnet <machine name>.
 Note: Telnet is not supported on the Reed machines.
 Use SSH instead.

 sshlets you access remote sites. ssh should be used to move between the Unix machines on campus.
 To use, type ssh and the name/address of your intended destination.
 For more information, see SSH in Unix.
 Usage: